FOR VALENTINE’S HERE AT ARGOT WE’RE DOING SOMETHING SPECIAL.

 A friend of mine once told me a story about a friend of his.
 She had been standing on an underground train platform on the fifteenth of February, the day after Valentine’s Day.
 As the probing headlights made their way around the last bend, a cloud of feathers pillowed up from the tracks – one or two at first, twirling in the breeze, and then more, and then a burst, and they’re not feathers but petals, petals, bruised and torn and thrust from the mouth of the tunnel like blood from a ruptured artery...

 Rose petals.
 Were they dropped and mourned, I wonder, or callously discarded?
 I have roses of my own, and I will not discard them.
 On every fifteenth of February of my entire life, the petals of my own reflections have bloomed for me on the contours of my pillowcase, in the rhythm of my fingers tapping, in the indelible scent of rain on filthy concrete.
 In a crowd of people, I can decide that I am alone, and then I am.
 Solitude in my formative years taught me the freedom of introspection, and detachment is a delicious and sometimes destructive thing - but I will not relinquish it.
 And you can’t make me, because if you try, I will just decide that you are not there.
 And you can’t stop me.

 Whenever the singular lack of singularity becomes too much, I place myself on that train platform, close my eyes, and feel the blissfully fleeting contact of rose petals against my eyelids – and I keep them closed, just in case my reflection in the train carriage window is too much company.

-Naomi Porter-Lupu is a writer and translator who has plied their trade in countries around the world.
-A long-time professional foreigner, Naomi is not from there, but they probably speak the language.
+Nino Porter-Lupu is a writer and translator who has plied their trade in countries around the world.
+A long-time professional foreigner, Nino is not from there, but they probably speak the language.
 They currently live, for their sins, in Chicago, and their hobbies include knife-throwing and screaming-at-god.